If you have been asked to moderate a panel or webinar, preparation is key to ensuring the session goes smoothly.

 For example, are there presentations and in what order, is there a poll or polls and what is the timing of those?
 Will the audience get the opportunity to ask questions and when?

 There is more tech to think about on a webinar so you may need to mute at certain points or switch off your video for presentations.

 Even if the plan is for all questions to come from the audience, it is important to prepare some in advance just in case.

 Talk to the speakers about important points they want to make and come up with a list of questions that enable them to make those points.

 Check if there are certain things you need to say at the start.
 Will you be introducing the panellists or inviting them to introduce themselves?

-As part of your introduction, set out the format for the webinar for the audience so they understand what is going to happen and can prepare questions if that is an option.
+As part of your introduction, set out the format for the panel or webinar for the audience so they understand what is going to happen and can prepare questions if that is an option.

 Finishing in style

 Similar to your introduction, it is a good idea to check if there is anything specific you need to say at the end – other than thanking the panellists and audience.